ForestAdmin/forestadmin-experimental/packages/agent-nodejs-testing/README.md

 This library provides a set of utilities for testing agents with any Agent stack (NodeJS, Ruby, Python, PHP).

 It is in alpha version and is subject to breaking changes.
-For the moment, it only provides an incomplete set of utilities for integration and unit testing, but it will be extended in the future.
+For the moment, it only provides an incomplete set of utilities for integration but it will be extended in the future.

 ## Installation